 I enjoyed the first wine for National Pinot Noir Day.
 This 2020 100% Pinot Noir was aged in mostly neutral French oak, allowing the fruit to be the star.
 The silky red cherry, raspberry, and vanilla flavors were a great match with my BBQ grilled chicken.

-I was happy to see their 2021 Chardonnay was fermented in stainless steel (I’m not a fan of oaky Chard).
+Their 2021 Chardonnay was fermented in stainless steel, similar to a Chablis.
 It was fruit-forward with green apple, pear, and passion fruit.
 There was a creaminess to it and a slight bitterness on the finish.

 Looking at the winery retail prices, the combined value of the wines was $97.
 So as a club member, you’re saving about $10 off retail.